Scaling and Load-Balancing Equi-Joins: Related Work

 All the above algorithms that mix Broadcast-Joins and Shuffle-Joins \cite{xu2008handling, polychroniou2014track, polychroniou2018distributed, bruno2014advanced, cheng2014robust, rodiger2016flow} do not extend smoothly to the outer-join variants.
 Mixing these two join techniques in the PRPD fashion results in having \emph{dangling tuples} (tuples that do not join on the other side) of the same key distributed across the network.
 Deduplicating and counting dangling tuples across the network is a non-trivial operation, and was only discussed in \cite{bruno2014advanced, rodiger2016flow}.

-The strongest bottleneck in the Shuffle-Join (Hash or Sort-Merge) algorithms is they assume the Cartesian product of the records of any given key is computed using one executor.
-Hence, they fail to handle highly skewed data, where one key can bottleneck an entire executor.
+The \emph{single-executor-per-key} Shuffle-Join (Hash or Sort-Merge) algorithms that assume the Cartesian product of the records of any given key is computed using one executor fail to handle highly skewed data, where one key can bottleneck an entire executor.
 Consequently, all the other executors remain under-utilized while waiting for the bottleneck executor to finish \cite{suri2011counting}.

+On the other hand, the \emph{multi-executor-per-key} Shuffle-Join algorithms that distributes the work of one hot key on multiple executors in \cite{afrati2010optimizing,okcan2011processing,beame2014skew,li2018submodularity} have two major drawbacks.
+First, computing a decent assignment of the executors to the grids of the hot keys is fairly costly.
+The most optimized work in \cite{li2018submodularity} balances the load between the executors in a near-optimal way as described above and under the assumptions stated above.
+Estimating the variance is $\Theta(n \log(n))$ for increasing a grid dimension by one executor, where $n$ is the number of executors.
+This is done for all hot keys to find the best reduction in variance, which is $\Theta(\min(|\kappa_{\mathcal{R}}|_{max}$, $|\kappa_{\mathcal{S}}|_{max}))$, where $|\kappa_{\mathcal{R}}|_{max}$ and $|\kappa_{\mathcal{S}}|_{max}$ are the maximum numbers of hot keys collected from $\mathcal{R}$ and $\mathcal{S}$, respectively.
+Finally, there are $\Omega(n)$ iterations executed to stabilize the expected run time.
+Hence, the work done by the driver before assigning hot keys to executors is $\Omega(n^2 \log(n)) \times \min(|\kappa_{\mathcal{R}}|_{max}$, $|\kappa_{\mathcal{S}}|_{max})$.

+The second drawback of the multi-executor-per-key approaches is that they duplicate the records across the rows and columns of a grid all at once, and they produce the output of each grid executor all at once.
+This puts tremendous pressure on the memory of the executors, especially in modern memory-processing frameworks, e.g., Spark.
+The input and output records of any given key on any grid executor has to be in memory all at once to produce the join from that executor.

-On the other hand, the strongest drawback of all the algorithms that use Broadcast-Join is low scalability when there exist keys that are hot in both of the joined relations.
+The strongest drawback of all the algorithms that use Broadcast-Join is low scalability when there exist keys that are hot in both joined relations.
 In such cases, the broadcasted keys are hot, and their records may not fit in memory.
 Even if the records of the hot keys may fit in memory, the entire broadcasted relation may not fit in memory.
-Moreover, the computational load of joining hot keys is only balanced if the non-duplicated hot keys are evenly distributed among the executors.
+The discussion assumes the basic Broadcast-Join implementation.
+The Broadcast-Join algorithm can be made more scalable by pre-splitting $\mathcal{S}$ into multiple sub-relations, $\mathcal{S}_1, \dots, \mathcal{S}_i, \dots \mathcal{S}_m$, for some $m$, such that each sub-relation, $\mathcal{S}_i$ fits in memory, running a Broadcast-Join between $\mathcal{R}$ and each sub-relation $\mathcal{S}_i$, and unioning the results of all the joins.
+However, the standard implementations of Broadcast-Join in major DBMSs are not known to provide this \emph{partition and broadcast} \cite{li2018submodularity} optimization by default.